4/21/26

 -

-And others we may name out loud or in our hearts…
+and those we may name out loud or in our hearts:

 -